 For more examples of how young people have benefited from working with MAPS, please see

-Caroline Magin, a volunteer with MAPS since 2009, who is attending the Buckingham Palace garden party tomorrow, said in response to the following questions:
+Caroline Magin, a volunteer with MAPS since 2009, said in response to the following questions:

 1: Why did you get involved in volunteering?